RecSys Challenge 2026

 Evaluation top

 The challenge employs a multi-dimensional evaluation framework to assess both what a system recommends and how it communicates those recommendations.
-The final score combines multiple dimensions, and each individual dimension contributes to the overall ranking.
-Recommendation quality serves as the primary anchor of the evaluation, while diversity and response-quality dimensions capture complementary aspects of system performance.
+The official composite score is:

 Development vs. blind evaluation.
 The public evaluator supports transparent development-set evaluation.
-Blind A serves as an interim leaderboard for the challenge, while Blind B is the final evaluation split.
-Blind Dataset B will be released one week before the end of the challenge, and the final leaderboard will be computed on Blind Dataset B.
+Blind A served as an interim leaderboard phase, while Blind B is the official final evaluation split.
+The final ranking is based on the Blind B leaderboard.

-Dimension What it measures How it is computed Role in evaluation
+Dimension Weight What it measures How it is computed Role in evaluation

 Dataset: TalkPlayData-Challenge top

 The leaderboard evaluation proceeds in two blind stages.
-Blind A supports the interim leaderboard during the main phase of the challenge.
-Blind B is the final hidden evaluation set, released one week before the end of the challenge, and the final leaderboard is based on Blind B.
+Blind A supported the interim leaderboard during the main phase of the challenge.
+Blind B is the final hidden evaluation set and the final leaderboard is based on Blind B. The dataset is released under CC BY-NC 4.0 for non-commercial research use only; redistribution outside the scope of the challenge is not permitted.

 Dataset Components